About Remarkable Chess

 When you solve puzzles on a screen with instant feedback and move highlights, it is easy to pattern-match your way through without truly understanding what is happening.
 When you work through a position on paper — or on something that feels like paper — you are forced to read the board yourself.
 You have to visualise.
 You have to know your coordinates.
 You have to commit to a move before you see whether it is right.

-The PDFs are designed first for the reMarkable, but the format works on any e-ink device that reads PDFs, and prints cleanly on paper too.
-Pure black and white, high contrast, one puzzle per page — it holds up wherever you want to study away from a screen.
+Beyond the reMarkable lineup, the PDFs print cleanly on paper too.
+Pure black and white, high contrast, one puzzle per page — they hold up wherever you want to study away from a screen.

 Who is behind this